JFSvensson/1DV610_L2_JFSvensson/README.md

-# CelestialFinder
+# CelestialFinder 0.2
 A module that calculates the position of a celestial bodies in the solar system at a given time.

-The current version (0.1) supports:
+The current version (0.2) supports:
 - The Sun
+- The Moon

 ## Installation